New electric cars coming in 2021 and 2022

 Tesla Model Y

-Volkswagen will launch a new model in the ID range, the ID.5, which will be a coupe-SUV based on the ID.4.
-It will use most of the same tech, and is likely to arrive in late 2021.
-It’ll have the same 52 or 82kWh batteries and a 217-323-mile range depending on variant.
-Spy shots of the car revealed that it’ll have a different rear window with a more pronounced slope, with a small spoiler mounted on top.
+The next model in Volkswagen's ID range to arrive will be the ID.5 – a coupe-SUV variant of the ID.4.
+It'll use most of the same technology, and is likely to be unveiled fully in late 2021.
+It’ll have the same 52 or 82kWh batteries and a 217-323-mile range as the ID.4.
+Spy shots of the car show that it’ll have a different rear window with a more pronounced slope, and a small spoiler mounted on top.
 It’ll be aimed at more style-conscious buyers who won't mind a slight reduction in practicality.
 Read our early drive of a Volkswagen ID.5 prototype here.

 Volvo C40 Recharge

 The C40 Recharge is essentially a coupe-SUV variant of the more conventionally shaped XC40 Recharge P8.
 Online order books are open now and prices will start from just over £57, 000.
 Under the metal, the C40 gets the same drivetrain as the electric XC40: twin motors (one on each axle) producing 402bhp and drawing their power from a 78kWh battery for a 261-mile range.
 Read more about the Volvo C40 Recharge here.

 Top 10 best seven-seater electric and hybrid cars 2021

 Top 10 best luxury electric cars 2021